In 2006, I had an experience that truly changed the course of my life.

 Fortunately, I had tasted what connection to my true self could feel like , and with the help of some beautiful people and opportunities I began to navigate how life could be different and gloriously more wonderful.

 I explored movement as a way to heal and connect, and took up dance again which I had loved growing up.
 I started a regular yoga practice as well, and for the first time I felt I was able to use my physical presence to feel and witness everything in my life rather than feel riddled with shame, or self judgement.

 When I came to my mat I felt as if I was becoming aware of every muscle, every thought that was passing through, every emotions rising to the surface of my being.
-To be honest, all of this new awareness scared the crap out of me, but eventually with time and practice I was able to soften the fear and recognize the safety, joy, and freedom that it held.
+To be honest, all of this new awareness scared the crap out of me, but eventually with time and practice the fear began to soften and instead I recognized the safety, joy, and freedom that it held.

-Through conscious movement and mindfulness practices I was able to shed the confusion and false beliefs about myself that I held for so long.
-I was able to shine a spotlight on the crap that had weighed me down, and I finally arrived at a loving connection with myself, and my relationship to spirituality.
+Through conscious movement and mindfulness practices I shed the confusion and false beliefs about myself that I held for so long.
+It was like a spotlight was shining on the crap that had weighed me down, and I could finally step away from it and arrive at a loving connection with myself, and my to spirituality.

 Mentor Master Class Life Coaching